Due to the Coronavirus crisis, my in-person workshops have had to be suspended indefinitely. I am missing you all!

 This means the rails which make that all-important contact with the reed (the whole purpose of a ligature!) on the more modern 'Bonade' are TWICE the distance apart at the top compared with the older ligatures.
 The rails actually start to come together (converge) towards the bottom of the reed!
 The older ligature does the opposite, the rails diverge slightly towards the bottom and they start much closer together at the top.

-I also see that many of the reputable UK dealers are listing these are 'out of stock' at the moment, perhaps the maker has stopped making them?
-It's also interesting to note that the Bonades still seem to be widely available from less 'reputable' sources, and seemingly at a cut price...
+I also see that many of the reputable UK dealers are listing Bonades as 'out of stock' at the moment, perhaps the maker has stopped making them?
+It's also interesting to note that these ligatures still seem to be widely available from less reputable sources elsewhere in the world, and seemingly at a cut price...
 (I paid the full whack, mind!).

 P.S. - my reason for replacing the original ligature was that the screw thread went on it after a fair number of years.
 I have to say the same thing happened with the replacement after less than a year of very occasional use (nb.
 I don't think it was due to over-tightening!).